rook/rook/design/object-bucket/object-bucket.md

 1. The operator detects the new ObjectBucketClaim instance.
     1. The operator derives the object store service via `storageClass.parameters.objectStoreNamespace` + `storageClass.parameters.objectStore`.
 1. If a CephObjectUser for the CephObjectStore does not exist, the operator creates it and waits for the associated Secret.
 This will give the operator **bucket** CREATE/GET/DELETE permissions in the object store.
 This key is reused later and exists for the lifetime of the object store.
 1. The operator creates the bucket using the service endpoint and CephObjectStoreUser **bucket** access key.
+The bucket name will be a concatenation of the  claim's `metadata.namespace` and `metadata.name`.
+This protects against bucket naming collisions.
+    1. If the bucket already exists in the store, the operator will instead regenerate the ConfigMap and Secret associated with that bucket.
+This allows users the ability to a) reacquire buckets who's claims have been deleted and b) incorporate brownfield buckets created outside of the operator.
 1. The operator creates or updates a ConfigMap in the namespace of the CephObjectBucketClaim with relevant connection data for that bucket.
     1. The operator uses the radosgw-admin CLI to generate a **user** access key.
 This key will be bound to the bucket with an **object** PUT/GET/DELETE ACL.
     1. The operator binds the **user** key to the bucket with an **object** PUT/GET/DELETE ACL.
 1. The operator creates a Secret in the namespace of the CephObjectBucketClaim with the **user** key pair.
-1. An app Pod may then mount the Secret and the ConfigMap to begin accessing the bucket.
+1. An app Pod may then reference the Secret and the ConfigMap to begin accessing the bucket.

 **Use Case: Delete an Object Bucket**